hashicorp/terraform-website/content/source/docs/enterprise/api/stability-promise.html.md

 ## Deprecation policy

 The deprecation policy provides users the opportunity to continue to consume API endpoints for a period of time after they have been superseded.
 Deprecation notices for endpoints should be readily available through various channels of communication, including documentation and HTTP responses.
 An endpoint should be available for at least three (3) months from the date on which it has been declared deprecated.
+(This time is cited as a minimum; endpoint availability may be longer based on contracted agreements.)